Woocommerce

 </ul>

-1. Now click Update Design to save the changes.
+1. Click Update Design to save the changes.

-2. Lastly, go to Recommendations/Search > Content and change your Content block to use your new Design.
+2. Go to Recommendations/Search > Elements and change your Content block to use your new Design.

 3. Click Update Content.
 This will temporarily cause them to not show up on your webshop, until you are done with Step 2.
 Choose the new Design for all Content that should be updated.